kube-zen/zen-watcher/docs/ARCHITECTURE.md

 - External systems that cannot use Kubernetes APIs
 - Real-time dashboards that don't need persistence

 **For zen-watcher's use case** (security/compliance event aggregation in Kubernetes), CRDs are the superior choice.
-External systems can consume Observations efficiently via Kubernetes Informers, kubewatcher, or standard API queries—all while benefiting from native Kubernetes capabilities.
+External systems can consume Observations efficiently via kubewatch, Robusta, Kubernetes Informers, or standard API queries—all while benefiting from native Kubernetes capabilities.

 ---